 Published April 29, 2010 | Updated August 14, 2015

 Many parents eagerly anticipate setting up and decorating their new baby's nursery.
 While safety is always the number one concern when creating a nursery, it is also important to incorporate items and designs that will stimulate your baby's development.
 There are a lot of loud, flashy, busy baby toys on the market, and it may seem like the flashier the toy, the better to stimulate your baby gets; but in reality, the best forms of stimulating nursery decor are the simplest.

-CD player: Babies love music.
-Play soft music to lull your baby to sleep and upbeat music during play time.
-Expose your baby to a wide variety of musical styles.
+Babies love music.
+Play soft music from your playlist to lull your baby to sleep and upbeat music during play time.
+Expose your baby to a variety of musical styles.